yoraji/Minitalk/README.md

-    Signal is a from of Inter Process Comuniction exist to notify a process that a specific event has occurred so in simple term a signal is an asynchronous , so it can interorupt a process at any point, forcing it to pause the current activity and hndle the signal. what is aprocess-Group ?
+    Signal is a from of Inter Process Comuniction exist to notify a process that a specific event has occurred so in simple term a signal is an asynchronous , so it can interorupt a process at any point, forcing it to pause the current activity and hndle the signal.

+what is a process-Group ?

-well a process-group is a collection of processes that can be manged in signal entity, and one thing more important about the process group is that the first process or (lower PID number) and his caracterise by number or an index called PGID, `:
+    well a process-group is a collection of processes that can be manged in signal entity, and one thing more important about the process group is that the first process or (lower PID number) and his caracterise by number or an index called PGID,

+Why we need a process group ?

+    for orginise and manage multiple processes and it help for distrubution of signals to multiple processes at once . example the kill/ctrl+c/ctrl+z command it send to a signal to all processes in the group so it useful for controlling processes. in the shell we also use group to manage the job example the pipline (comand-1 | command-2) and so on and so on ...

+What is orphan-process ?

+    is a child-process that remain running evan after it parent process terminated or completed and that orphan-will controlled by init-process

+What is Daemon Process?

+    every process run in the backgound of couputer and it terminate only when the systeme is shutdown they handle tasks like system maintenace, network service or hardwar management

+What is a zombie Process ?
+    a process that terminated they execution but still has an entry to his process table becouse his parent it not yet read it exit status, and he consuming the minimum resources(cpu, memory)

+what is a page table (process control block) ?

+    it a table that conatine entry for each process and it store inforamation about the process .
+Process ID (PID) an unique identifier to each process .
+Parent Process ID (PPID) : is a process id of the process parent . process Group ID (PGID)
+    and also contain the status of each process Sleepling ,Waiting ,Zombie etc.. and the most important the cpu state such as register, program counter and stack pointer and inforamtion about memory management (page-table),file descriptors and Miscellaneous all information about directory enviroment variable yes and it so important becouse it help for process management scheduling resourse allocation even the interprocess communication like signal and pipe and shared memory

+What is Pipes ?

+    pipes are simple synchronized way of passing information between two processes , i view it like simple file that store amount of data an he use FIFO schema to retrieve data so the data written ane read from another pipe allow data to flow unidirectionally between two process it used for chain the command and enable the process to work to gether in a producer and consumer model and pipes work by creating a buffer in memory that act s as a conduit for transfering data between process and this buffer is temporary and in additional two processes unrelated they communicate via a file like interface if they related they used fork()

+What is the diff between pipe and socket ?

 what is a signalemptyset ?

     type of signal set to an empty state ,ensuring that no signal are included in the set int sigemptyset(sigset_t *set);
-    it clean all signal from set and making it set to empty what is sigaddset ?
+    it clean all signal from set and making it set to empty

+what is sigaddset ?

-    is a function in POSIX standard used to add a signal to signal set(collection of signals) and it used to speciafy wich signal a process want to block what is a signal ? what is the diff between sigaction and signal ? what is thread ? signal and traps ?
+    is a function in POSIX standard used to add a signal to signal set(collection of signals) and it used to speciafy wich signal a process want to block

+what is the diff between sigaction and signal ?

+what is thread ?

+signal and traps ?

 some inforamation about (Process Mangement)

-# Minitalk